Kahles K624i scope review

 The scope has a 34mm tube which is rapidly becoming the industry standard for long range optics.
 Larger main tubes allow for more elevation adjustment which becomes a critical factor when shooting at extended long range.
 The K624i has 26mil or 90moa of elevation adjustment.
 90moa is enough to hit targets at 1800m with our 338LM.
 However you must consider that mounting the scope on a flat rail will eat up some of your elevation.
-We used a 30moa rail which proved ideal and gave us almost all of the 90moa.
+We used a 30moa rail which proved ideal.

 The K624i is a little different because it has a parallax adjustment beneath the elevation ring.
 Parallax adjustment would normally be found on the left side of most optics so it took a bit of getting used to.
-Once I got to grips with the position it was fine and I had no problem adjusting parallax to accomodate mixed distance shooting.
+Once I got to grips with the position it was fine and I had no problem adjusting parallax.
 On many scopes the Parallax adjustment is very stiff and can become impossible to move in the prone position during sub zero conditions.
-I am guessing the lubricant in the thread becomes stiffer.
+I’m guessing the lubricant in the thread becomes stiffer.
 I took the K64i out during December in England and had no issues at all.
 The adjustment was smooth yet retained enough stiffness that it wouldn’t get nudged out of place accidentally.

 On the opposite side to the windage knob you will find the illuminated reticle adjustment.
 Most illuminated reticles have 10 brightness settings, Kahless have gone one better as you can smoothly wind brightness up and down.
 The illuminated reticle was actually superb and I found myself using it during some late evening shooting.
 As light fades it can be easy to lose the black reticle lines to the background.
 I find a gentle red glow really useful in those situations.
 The adjuster does click on and off which gives you piece of mind that your not just burning up battery.